-The Local Government Association of Queensland (LGAQ) and the Department of Environment and Heritage Protection (DEHP) have established a partnership to support local governments in Queensland to plan for and respond to climate change.
+The Local Government Association of Queensland (LGAQ) and the Department of Environment and Science (DES) have established a partnership to support local governments in Queensland to plan for and respond to climate change.

-The Q CRC is a three year program working with Queensland local governments to strengthen internal council decision-making processes to respond to climate change.
+The Q CRC is a five year program working with Queensland local governments to strengthen internal council decision-making processes to respond to climate change.

 Why is this program needed?

-The best available science tells us that our climate is changing and we are likely to experience increased changes in temperature, rainfall, sea level and extreme weather conditions affecting how we live and work.
+The best available science tells us that our climate is changing, and we are experiencing increased changes in temperature, rainfall, sea level and extreme weather conditions affecting how we live and work.
 It makes sense to take appropriate action to better manage our climate risks.
 By adopting a risked based approach, we can adapt to such changes and still enjoy our lifestyles and stay safe.

 There is a lot we can all do mitigate the impacts of global warming and local governments can lead and support their communities and local business to get on the front foot.